Home Directory Hawaii CLE Requirements

 In Hawaii, active status attorneys must complete 3.00 CLE credits (including 1.00 credit in ethics/professional responsibility) every year to maintain good standing with the Hawaii Bar.

-Hawaii attorneys must complete all 3.00 required credits by December 31.
+Hawaii attorneys must complete all 3.00 required credits by the annual compliance deadline of December 31.
 Compliance with the CLE requirements must be reported on your annual attorney registration the following year.

 The reporting period is 1 year and ends on December 31 for all Hawaii attorneys.